 How much is Canva Pro?

-Keep in mind, these prices are for one user.
+Keep in mind, these prices are usually for one user.
 If you have a small business with multiple employees, you’ll have to pay a separate fee for each person.
 That said, right now there’s a limited-time deal to get 5 users for the price of one.
 That can cover your whole team if you’re a small business!

 For larger companies, there is also an enterprise plan.
 This is significantly more expensive at $30 per month per user, but it comes with even more features and benefits.